Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![20](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/e59f6607-4ebe-4d5a-b089-78cb8ac689d2)

 Multicollinearity refers to the phenomenon where two or more independent variables in a regression model are highly correlated with each other.
 This can inflate the standard errors of the coefficients, making them unstable and difficult to interpret.
 To address this issue, it is essential to check for multicollinearity using the Variance Inflation Factor (VIF).
-A VIF value greater than 5 indicates a high degree of multicollinearity, and removing variables with such high VIF values helps alleviate multicollinearity-related issues in the regression model.
+A VIF value greater than 5 indicates a high degree of multicollinearity, and removing variables with high VIF values helps alleviate multicollinearity-related issues in the regression model.

 ### Modelling
 ```